MkDay/Post-Collection/Measure-Distance-Between-Two-Points-In-An-Image-Using-JavsScript-Post.md

 #### (4) *createLines()* function

-Okay, we reach to the most complex and most important part in this project.
-Because some of math are involved here.
+Okay, We reach the more important part of this project.
+Because here we have to use some math!
 I don't suppose to be your math teacher, but these are the steps we're going to follow.

-* get the distance between the two points.
+* Get the distance between the two points.

 ```javascript